Shah Jahan: Marriages

-Further Manucci also says that what Bernier writes was also untrue.
-As asserted by Historian K. S. Lal, the rumour was fed by the malice of the courtiers and the verdict of the Mullas.
-Aurangzeb’s confining of Jahanara in the Agra Fort with the Royal prisoner and the talk of the low people.
-All these circumstances point to Aurangzeb's involvement in magnifying a rumour into a full-fledged scandal.
-Right from the beginning the relations between Dara and Aurangzeb were not cordial and Jahanara was a partisan of Dara.
-During the war of Succession, the nobles and courtiers had been divided into two camps in support of the two princes.
-When Aurangzeb won the throne the number of his supporters swelled.
-Mullas were also close to Aurangzeb.
-It was thus possible that with the verdict of the Maulanas, Aurengzeb was seeking to destroy the images of both Shah Jahan and Jahanara at the same time.
+Relation with Jahanara

+After Shah Jahan fell ill in 1658, his daughter Jahanara Begum had a significant influence in the Mughal administration.
+As a result, several accusations of an incestual relationship between Shah Jahan and Jahanara were propagated.
+Such accusations have been dismissed by modern historians as gossip, as no witness of an incident has been mentioned.

+Historian K. S. Lal also dismisses such claims as rumors propagated by courtiers and mullahs.
+He cites Aurangzeb's confining of Jahanara in the Agra Fort with the Royal prisoner and the talk of the low people magnifying a rumor.

+Several contemporary travelers have mentioned such accessions.
+Francois Bernier, a French physician, mentions rumors of an incestuous relationship being propagated in the Mughal Court.
+However, Bernier did not mention witnessing such a relationship.
+Niccolao Manucci, a Venetian traveler, dismisses such accusations by Bernier as gossip and "The talk of the Low People".

 Early military campaigns

 Prince Khurram showed extraordinary military talent.
 The first occasion for Khurram to test his military prowess was during the Mughal campaign against the Rajput state of Mewar, which had been a hostile force to the Mughals since Akbar's reign.
-In December 1613 at an auspicious hour, Prince Khurram was adorned with various, including the and sent to Mewar.

-After a year of a harsh war of attrition, Rana Amar Singh I surrendered conditionally to the Mughal forces and became a vassal state of the Mughal Empire.
-In 1615, Khurram presented Kunwar Karan Singh, Amar Singh's heir to Jahangir.
+After a year of a harsh war of attrition, Rana Amar Singh I surrendered conditionally to the Mughal forces and became a vassal state of the Mughal Empire as a result of Mughal expedition of Mewar.
+In 1615, Khurram presented Kunwar Karan Singh, Amar Singh's heir, to Jahangir.
 Khurram was sent to pay homage to his mother and stepmothers and was later awarded by Jahangir.
-The same year, his mansab was increased from 12000/6000 to 15000/7000, to equal that his brother Parvez's and was further increased to 20000/10000 in 1616.
+The same year, his mansab was increased from 12000/6000 to 15000/7000, to equal that of his brother Parvez's and was further increased to 20000/10000 in 1616.

 In 1616, on Khurram's departure to Deccan, Jahangir awarded him the title Shah Sultan Khurram.

 In 1617, Khurram was directed to deal with the Lodis in the Deccan to secure the Empire's southern borders and to restore imperial control over the region.
-On his return 1617 after successes in these campaigns, Khurram performed koronush before Jahangir who called him to jharoka and rose from his seat to embrace him.
-Jahangir also granting him the title of Shah Jahan (Persian: "King of the World") and raised his military rank to 30000/20000 and allowed him a special throne in his Durbar, an unprecedented honor for a prince.
+On his return in 1617, after successes in these campaigns, Khurram performed koronush before Jahangir, who called him to jharoka and rose from his seat to embrace him.
+Jahangir also granted him the title of Shah Jahan (Persian: "King of the World"), and raised his military rank to 30000/20000 and allowed him a special throne in his Durbar, an unprecedented honor for a prince.
 Edward S. Holden writes, "He was flattered by some, envied by others, loved by none."

-In 1618, Shah Jahan was given the first copy of Jahangirnama by his father who considered him "the first of all my sons in everything."
+In 1618, Shah Jahan was given the first copy of Tuzk-e-Jahangiri by his father, who considered him "the first of all my sons in everything."